 The neutrality of a white balance tool is important because using a non-neutral device alters the color of light against which your camera applies its adjustment, in the process introducing a new color cast to your images.

 Larger size 77mm and 82mm ExpoDiscs can be used on cameras with smaller filter size lenses.
 Simply hold the ExpoDisc over the lens during the white balance procedure to capture the reference gray frame.
 Note, image depicts 77mm ExpoDisc held over a size 52mm lens.
+Some smaller lenses may require use of a step up ring.
+Specifically we have heard feedback from customers that when using an 82mm ExpoDisc over some 72mm lenses, the filter and lens rings do not line up well.
+In this case a step up ring should resolve the problem.

 To set a custom white balance with the ExpoDisc, simply place the disc in front of your lens and capture an incident lighting reading through it while following your camera's custom white balance procedure.
 For most cameras, this procedure takes only 10-15 seconds.